apawar2/actor-in-action/akka-communication-lab/Solutions.md

 We created a Graph using this data where we mapped: Total Time, Worker Time, Other Time

-`Total Time`: Time required for complete execution of the Akka Application.( Includes: Worker Time and Other Time) `Worker Time`: Time required by the worker actors to search the prime numbers in the given range.
+a. `Total Time`: Time required for complete execution of the Akka Application.( Includes: Worker Time and Other Time)

+b. `Worker Time`: Time required by the worker actors to search the prime numbers in the given range.
 We had the completion time for all the worker actors but we only take the MAX completion time since all the worker threads are running concurrently.
 Hence the time for all worker actor to complete ~ worker actor who took Highest time for completion.

-`Other Time`: This is summation of the following:
+c. `Other Time`: This is summation of the following:
 - Time to complete the Main Function.
 - Time taken by the Master to process the Input Message.
 - Time taken by the Master to process all the Output Messages.